 Commission set up to assess how tax and welfare can support economy

-Group must also ensure there are sufficient resources to meet costs of the public services
+Group must also ensure there are sufficient resources to meet costs of public services

+Minister for Finance Paschal Donohoe said: ‘I am delighted today to announce the important work of the Commission on Taxation and Welfare will begin in the coming weeks.’

 A commission to independently consider how best the taxation and welfare systems can support economic activity and promote increased employment and prosperity has been established by the Government.